CMU-Senate/bylaws/bylaws.md

 -  Fall 2006: Strengthened restrictions against funding reimbursements.
 -  April 2009:
     -  II.II.A.1.c: changed to permit proxy four times per semester instead of per month.
-    -  III.II.C: added “Call a special meeting of Senate” to powers of the Senate Chair
+    -  III.II.C: added "Call a special meeting of Senate" to powers of the Senate Chair
-    -  III.X.F: added “host events that benefit the entire student body” to duties of the Campus Life Committee
+    -  III.X.F: added "host events that benefit the entire student body" to duties of the Campus Life Committee
-    -  IV.II: deleted “Oversee the activities of all organizations that are on probation” from ExComm duties
+    -  IV.II: deleted "Oversee the activities of all organizations that are on probation" from ExComm duties
     -  V.I: Allow Senate Chair to call special meetings.
     -  VII.XI.B: Make CoSO, instead of ExComm, responsible for groups on probation; remove requirement for organizations on probation to report names of their group members.
 -  September 3, 2009:
     -  Added page numbers and changed numbering (& references) to new format (i.e. Article III.A.1.a.(iv)).
     -  Amended the amendment procedure:
-        -  XI.A changed from ‘Proposed amendments to these Bylaws must be submitted in writing to the Student Senate at a regular meeting of Student Senate’ to ‘To be considered for approval, an amendment to these Bylaws must be presented in writing at a regular meeting of Student Senate.’
+        -  XI.A changed from 'Proposed amendments to these Bylaws must be submitted in writing to the Student Senate at a regular meeting of Student Senate' to 'To be considered for approval, an amendment to these Bylaws must be presented in writing at a regular meeting of Student Senate.'
         -  Removed requirement that ExComm makes a recommendation on proposed amendments.
         -  Weakened timing constraints: used to require that the proposed amendment be voted upon at the next regular meeting of Senate (with a 2/3 vote).
-Changed to allow Senate to wait up to 3 weeks before voting on the proposal, and to allow Senate to vote immediately upon presentation, if there is a ¾ vote in favor of this, and if Senate receives the material at least 1 week before the initial presentation.
+Changed to allow Senate to wait up to 3 weeks before voting on the proposal, and to allow Senate to vote immediately upon presentation, if there is a 3/4 vote in favor of this, and if Senate receives the material at least 1 week before the initial presentation.
         -  Added requirement that the Constitutional Advisor keeps a record of all amendments to these Bylaws, as an appendix to the bylaws.
 -  April 6, 2011:
-    -  All references to notification “in writing” changed to notification “via e-mail” – for the sake of clarity.
+    -  All references to notification "in writing" changed to notification "via e-mail" - for the sake of clarity.
-    -  Article I.A.1: Clause expanded to include “to work toward enhancing the overall undergraduate student experience on campus” in the general purpose of Senate.
+    -  Article I.A.1: Clause expanded to include "to work toward enhancing the overall undergraduate student experience on campus" in the general purpose of Senate.
     -  Article II: Terms & Definitions arranged in alphabetical order.
     -  Article IV.B.1.b: Clause revised to clarify the constraints around accelerated/integrated masters students serving on Student Senate.
-    -  Article IV.J.3: Clause c inserted and clause d revised to specify voting procedures, including the disallowing of absentee ballots, the inclusion of “no confidence” votes, and the ability (or lack thereof) for candidates to vote in an election.
+    -  Article IV.J.3: Clause c inserted and clause d revised to specify voting procedures, including the disallowing of absentee ballots, the inclusion of "no confidence" votes, and the ability (or lack thereof) for candidates to vote in an election.
-    -  Article VI.G.3: Clause e inserted and clause f revised to specify voting procedures, including the disallowing of absentee ballots, the inclusion of “no confidence” votes, and the ability (or lack thereof) for candidates to vote in an election.
+    -  Article VI.G.3: Clause e inserted and clause f revised to specify voting procedures, including the disallowing of absentee ballots, the inclusion of "no confidence" votes, and the ability (or lack thereof) for candidates to vote in an election.
     -  Article VI.H.1.j: Revised to include the (newly created) University Center Allocations Board.
     -  Article VI.J.1: Numbering of sub-clauses fixed.
     -  Article VI.J: Clauses 2 and 3 inserted to specify the duties and powers of the Finance Chair.